Home / Information / What Is A Non-Fault Accident?

 How to Claim When Involved in an Accident with an Uninsured Driver

-If the other driver is uninsured, your insurer may still help (especially if you’re comprehensive), but recovery is harder.
+If the other driver is uninsured, your insurer may still be able to help, especially if you have comprehensive cover, but recovery can be more complicated.

 This is where the Motor Insurers’ Bureau (MIB) often comes in for compensation routes for uninsured or untraced drivers. (mib.org.uk)